MSRConnections/Azure-training-course/Content/BigData/Spark HOL/Spark HOL.md

 In this exercise you learned how easy it is to spin up a Spark cluster on Azure.
 In the next exercise you are going to use Zeppelin and Jupyter to see how to process data.

 <a name="Exercise2"></a>
-## Exercise 2: Running a Spark cluster on HDInsights
+## Exercise 2: Running a Spark cluster on HDInsight

-In this exercise, you will process data in [Zeppelin](https://zeppelin.incubator.apache.org/) and [Jupyter](https://jupyter.org/) notebooks in your HDInsight Spark cluster.
-Both are built in to HDInsight Spark clusters.
+In this exercise, you will process data in [Zeppelin](https://zeppelin.incubator.apache.org/) and [Jupyter](https://jupyter.org/) notebooks.
+Zeppelin and Jupyter are built in to HDInsight Spark clusters, so no installtion is required.
 You will analyze and graph heating, ventilating, and air-conditioning (HVAC) data for a group of buildings.
 You'll get first-hand experience working with HDInsight Spark clusters using Zeppelin and Jupyter, and see just how easy it is to put them to work on real-world data sets.

 1. If the resource group containing your HDInsight Spark cluster is not open, click on **Resource groups** on the left side menu in the Portal.
 In the **Resource groups** blade, click on the resource group you created in this step.
 This will bring up the blade for your resource group.